agladstein/SimPrily/Manual.md

 Within the output_dir the directory `results` will always be created.
 The `results` directory contains the results file `results_{jobid}.txt` with the parameter values and summary statistics.
 Additionally, the directories `germline_out` and `sim_data` are also created, but will be empty if the `germline` or `pedmap` arguments in the model file are not included.

 *Be careful when running large numbers of jobs (>2000).
-It is bad practice to run large numbers of jobs and direct all the output to the same directory.
+It is bad practice to run large numbers of jobs and direct all the output to the same directory, because listing the contents of the directory becomes very slow.
 Instead, we recommend creating directory "buckets".
 See section Recommendations for other HTC workflows*.

 #### param_file.txt
 Examples of param_file.txt can be found in examples.